gr125/gr125/README.md

 - Hi, I'm Gauri Renjith.
-- I'm a high school student in CA, USA.
+- I'm a high school student in the SF Bay Area.
 - I'm interested in computer science (particularly artificial intelligence and deep learning) and biology.
 <!---